diem/website/docs/core/life-of-a-transaction.md

 The execution component utilizes the VM to execute a transaction via `VM::ExecuteTransaction()`.

 It is important to understand that executing a transaction is different from updating the state of the ledger and persisting the results in storage.
-A transaction T~N~ is first executed as part of an attempt to reach agreement on blocks during consensus.
+A transaction T<sub>N</sub> is first executed as part of an attempt to reach agreement on blocks during consensus.
 If agreement is reached with the other validators on the ordering of transactions and their execution results, the results are persisted in storage and the state of the ledger is updated.

 ### Mempool → VM (VM.3)